gmc-code/PC-algorithms1/docs/pseudocode/case.rst

 Case
 ==========================

 | Match-case statements are in python from 3.10.
-Python refers to this as structural pattern matching.
+| Python refers to this as structural pattern matching.
-| THey can be used for what is known as switch-case statements.
+| Match-case statements can be used for what is known as switch-case statements in general use in other languages.
 | See: https://docs.python.org/3/whatsnew/3.10.html#pep-634-structural-pattern-matching
 | See: https://www.youtube.com/watch?v=-79HGfWmH_w